 - Purchase your veggies fresh.
 It’s best to get your veggies the day before or the day you’re ready to prepare your veggie tray so that they are at the peak of freshness before serving.

-Serve with gluten free hummus or vegan tzatziki to dip the veggies in.
-You can also enjoy these veggies fresh without any dip, or use a store bought dip of your choice.
+Serve with gluten-free hummus, vegan tzatziki, or ranch dressing to dip the veggies in.
+You can also enjoy these fresh veggies without dipping or use a store-bought dip.

 Ingredients